A Blueprint for Change

 The level of threat we live with is greater than ever, but the mindset that got us into this predicament won’t get us out of it.

 Climate change is often mischaracterised as an exclusively environmental issue when it is a broader system threat to the global economy, financial system, public health and security.
-Rising global temperatures, extreme weather events and disruptions to ecosystems and agriculture could lead to widespread displacement of people, food shortages and resource conflicts.
+In 2025 heatwaves, wildfires, droughts, and storms cost the world more than $120 billion. [i] Rising temperatures, extreme weather events and disruptions to ecosystems would lead to widespread displacement of people, food shortages and resource conflicts.
+Working for a more environmentally sustainable future is impossible without at the same time working to irradicate poverty, hunger, social injustices and the causes of conflict.

+We need systemic change.
+Issues pertaining to the environment, society and ethics cannot be separated.
 Those most vulnerable to the climate crisis are those who did least to cause it.
-Issues pertaining to the environment, society and ethics cannot be separated.
-The 17 interconnected Sustainable Development Goals (SDGs) aim for “peace and prosperity for people and the planet” [i] .
+The 17 interconnected Sustainable Development Goals (SDGs) aim for “peace and prosperity for people and the planet” [ii] .
 Progress on one SDG can positively impact other goals, whereas setbacks in one area can hinder progress across the board.

 The sanctity of truth in a post-truth world.